tarummel/phonetic-component-kanji/README.md

 kanji from the entry's `phono_component_sets` and `component_only_set`.
 One row for each on'yomi reading in the entry (just "kou" in this case).
 "O" marks denote a phonetic-component match.

-Notice how nearly every kanji is a phonetic-component match?
-It's essentially this, any time you see 交 in a kanji you now know its on'yomi pronunciation is "kou". 交 is a *very* reliable phonetic component.
-Meaning it really is that easy.
+Notice how nearly every kanji is a phonetic-component match? 交 is a *very* reliable phonetic component.
+Essentially, any time you see 交 in a kanji from now on you will now know its on'yomi pronunciation is "kou".
 The exception 駮 conveniently is an archaic, non-Jouyou kanji and can be safely ignored.

 ### Example 2: Normal Case